-Amazon and HTC reportedly in discussions since June about smartphone for Prime usersAlex Wagner - Deputy Managing Editor, News Desk
+Amazon and HTC reportedly in discussions since June about smartphone for Prime usersAlex Wagner - Editorial Director of News and Content

 Just a day after a report claimed that Amazon is working with HTC on its oft-rumored smartphones, some more purported details of the partnership have leaked out.
 Two sources speaking to Bloomberg claim that Amazon and HTC have been in cahoots since "at least June" on an effort to create smartphones to sell to Amazon Prime members.
 Amazon is reportedly interested in growing the number of people that access its Instant Video service.